Usama-zia/MonReader/README.md

 MonReader
 ==============================

-Part of project to build mobile application scan and detect pages being flipped or not
+Part of project to build mobile application to scan and detect pages being flipped or not

 Project Organization
 ------------